simpleweb/ansible-haproxy/README.md

 ### Limitations

-This role only works with Debian Wheazy for time being.
+This role only works with Debian Wheezy for time being.

 SSL is forced for all connections.